jomjohn/drill/_docs/configure-drill/030-configuring-a-multitenant-cluster-introduction.md

----
-title: "Configuring a Multitenant Cluster Introduction"
+# Configuring a Multitenant Cluster Introduction
-date: 2016-11-21 21:27:46 UTC
-parent: "Configuring a Multitenant Cluster"
----

 Drill supports multiple users sharing a Drillbit and running separate Drillbits on different nodes in the cluster.
 Drill typically runs along side other workloads, including the following: